+5.2.2 Implementation of e governance in areas of operations.
 E-governace area Details Planning and Development We are in the process of using e- governance in planning and development.
 Administration The college office is fully computerized.
 Internet service is available in the college for faculty, students and office staff.
 In all, there are 83 computers with internet facilities.
-Principal Office, Administrative Block, Academic Blocks (B,C) have the facility of internet.
+The Principal Office, Administrative Block, Academic Blocks (B, C) have the facility of internet.
 The college has a fully automated library.
-The ratio of computer and further supported by educational tours/industry visits and other implicative methods developed by the faculty members of the college.

-students is approximately 1:18.
+The ratio of computer and students is approximately 1:18.
 Finance and Accounts As per the directives of MHRD, the college has registered itself on PFMS portal.
 All the transactions related to salary and pension of employees and nonsalary expenses are updated on PFMS portal regularly.
 The Management Committee takes policy decisions in the matter of finance, development, expansion etc. after deliberations in its meetings, and directs the Principal to implement its quality policies and plans effectively.
 Student Admission and Support E-governance is used at the initial level.
 Turning Point Software is used for storing students information and generation of TC/CC.
 JRF/SRF Scholarships and other Government scholarships for SC/ST candidates are disbursed after updating the details on the respective portal.

-Examination Students use e-portals for filling up their examination forms and admit card is generated online.
-Because of the pandemic, the University has conducted Open Book Exams (OBE) and accordingly students have used their e-portals for the same.
+Examination Students use e-portals for filling up

+their examination forms and admit card

+is generated online.